Mixing Fronts in Smooth Chaotic Flows: Comparison to direct numerical simulations

-In Fig.~\ref{fig:pdf}, we plot the scalar fluctuation pdf as a function of flow persistence and Péclet number.
+Finally, we investigate the probability density function of scalar fluctuations for various flow amplitude (Fig.~\ref{fig:pdf}a) and molecular diffusivity (Fig.~\ref{fig:pdf}b).
 Due to the large-scale forcing, the pdf of fluctuation is stationary in time.
 The pdf shows a characteristic Gaussian shape, as previously observed in forced mixing cases~\citep{sinai1989limiting,Shraiman:Siggia}.
-The Gaussian shape is preserved in all flow persistence and Péclet numbers.
-Note also that the pdf of scalar fluctuation without large-scale forcing ($g=0$) have thicker tails than the Gaussian (Fig.~\ref{fig:pdf}a), which resemble a power law.
-The Gaussianity of scalar fluctuations in mixing fronts is an important feature because it allows one to accurately capture the distribution of fluctuations by the second moments only, that is, the scalar variance.
+The Gaussian shape is preserved for all flow persistence and molecular diffusivity studied.
+Note also that the pdf of scalar fluctuations without large-scale forcing ($g=0$) have thicker power-law tails than the Gaussian distribution (Fig.~\ref{fig:pdf}a).
+The Gaussianity of scalar fluctuations in the presence of a mean scalar gradient is an important feature because it allows one to accurately capture the distribution of fluctuations from the second moment only, that is, the scalar variance.

-In Fig.~\ref{fig:variance}, we report the value of the scalar variance in several flow and transport conditions and compare it with the theoretical closure proposed herein (Eq.~\eqref{fig:variance}).
-A best fit of the closure \eqref{eq:ADE_fluc_num} to the numerical data gives

-for all flow persistence (Fig.~\ref{fig:variance}).
-This value is close to the critical domain size that divides globally controlled from locally controlled variance decay rates in sine flows (between 2 and $3 s_v$ ~\cite{tsang2005exponential,fereday2002scalar}), confirming the validity of the proposed scaling Eq.~\eqref{eq:si}.
-Note that the value of $s_i$ may differ in other flows than the sine flow.

-Even if Eq.~\eqref{eq:spectrum} relies on the assumption of $\delta$-correlated flows, we found that the prediction for scalar variance is excellent even in the case of correlations.
-This is due to the importance of the universal range $k^{-1}$ in determining the integral \eqref{eq:variance} when $s_B'\ll s_i$.
-The divergence between curves at large $s_B'$ (small $(s_i/s_B')^2$) is explained by the increasing role of the cutoff shape in the integral, which departs from exponential at finite persistence time (Fig.~\ref{fig:spectrum}).

-It is striking that even at large Péclet numbers, microscale fluctuations remain limited compared to macroscale scalar gradients.
-For example, at $Pe=1000$, scalar fluctuations are expected to be less than 10\% of the macroscopic gradient.
-At $Pe=10^8$, the fluctuations hardly reach 60\% of the macroscopic gradient.